ids-s1-20/project-the_mousebreakers/README.md

 their astronauts being female.
 When considering the selection programme these women enrolled in and their nationality, NASA enrolled the highest number of female astronauts.
-This is consistent with what we have previously seen as it is an american based space exploration company.
+This is consistent with what we have previously seen as it is an American based space exploration company.

 The next variables we considered were occupation and military status.
 A common indicator of workplace gender inequality is women having to outperform their male counterparts to receive the same level of